-As the market rises ever higher, even people who have never traded before start to take notice.
+As the market rises ever higher, even people who have never traded before take notice.
 Speculation constitutes the 3rd phase.
-They hear the riches that their friends are making, and, they, too, start buying, propelling the market ever higher—much higher than can be justified by fundamentals—until the market can go no higher, because everyone has invested; everyone has borrowed to the hilt to profit from the rising market.
+They envy the riches their friends are making, so they, too, start buying, propelling the market ever higher — much higher than can be justified by fundamentals — until the market can go no higher, because everyone has invested; everyone has borrowed to the hilt to profit from the rising market.

-In the 2nd phase of the bear market, selling is increased because businesses start to suffer—decreased earnings, losses from business investments.
-As these negative reports start coming out, people start selling even more, and the market declines even further.
+In the 2nd phase of the bear market, selling is increased because businesses suffer decreased earnings and losses from business investments.
+As these negative reports start coming out, people sell even more, and the market declines even further.

 Finally, in the 3rd phase of the market, the market has declined so much that people sell out of despair, or they are forced to liquidate their leveraged holdings, causing a further decline in price.
-Sounds like the Credit Crisis of 2008 and 2009!
+Sounds like the Great Recession of 2008 and 2009!

 The minor trends of the market are the daily and weekly fluctuations that result from the imbalance of supply and demand over short periods of time.
 Since the instantaneous supply-demand equilibrium is impossible to predict, Dow theorists considered minor trend plays as being too risky.